ShowUp4Health. Building Trust in Roma Communities and Internally Displaced People for NCD Prevention

 Since 2024, the “InterFamily” clinic of the family medicine has been participating in the international ShowUp4Health project, which aims to address the social and environmental determinants of health that contribute to an increased risk of non-communicable diseases in vulnerable groups, including Roma communities and internally displaced persons.
 The ShowUp4Health partnership consists of five countries: Hungary, Bulgaria, Romania, Slovenia and Ukraine.

-Social and environmental determinants of health affect the health ecosystem of vulnerable groups.
+Social and environmental health determinants impact the health ecosystem of vulnerable groups

-ShowUp4Health believes that communities that integrate health and social interventions can use this as a tool to build trust and promote health literacy among internally displaced persons (IDPs) in Ukraine.
-Stakeholder partnerships in support of vulnerable communities can also bring expertise, collaboration, and resources to address complex NCD issues.
+ShowUp4Health believes that communities that synergise medical and social interventions can use this as a tool to build trust and facilitate higher levels of health literacy in vulnerable groups like the Roma.
+Cross-sectoral partnerships of stakeholders in support of vulnerable communities can also bring expertise, cooperation and resources to address complex NCD strands.

 The overall goal of ShowUp4Health is to address the social and environmental determinants of health that contribute to the increased risk of NCDs among IDPs.